 Fortunate enough to have worked with them as well:

 "In addition to being a creative designer with an innovative mindset, Nikki is also very well read and makes for a very interesting conversationalist and an articulate writer."

 → Damayanti Bhattacharjee, Director of Mentorship at UXPA-New York

 "Designing UI and UX for a futuristic display is a real challenge, and Nikki rose to meet it.
 She contributed wonderful designs at Looking Glass Factory, none more important than our Library.
 One of our core pieces of software, this is our main gateway for bringing content to our community, and it wouldn't have to come to life without Nikki's hard work."

 → Alex Duncan, Software Team Lead at Looking Glass Factory

 "Nikki has been mentoring students on RookieUp for over a year and has made a true impact on her mentees through her thoughtful, in-depth mentorship and feedback.
 Her students have nothing but wonderful things to say about her as a designer and teacher, and we're lucky to have her on RookieUp!"

 "Nikki is an exceptional designer.
 She brings a fresh and innovative approach to her work.
-I have been continually impressed by her unique and creative style while working together.
-Her vivid imagination and creativity would be a great addition to any team."
+I have been continually impressed by her design process and creative style while working together.
+She collaborates well within a team but can also work independently to produce great work."

 "Nikki also has a particular talent for designs that will work well across many devices, particularly mobile devices.
 I have found that mobile “minimalism” often means outright boring, but Nikki was always able to instill her designs full of color and dynamism.
 This prowess can be seen clearly in her designs for the CMWN newsfeed, a familiar, but crucial, feature that she was able to breathe new life into for our young users."